ICSpark-Projects/Special-Stockpile-Hard/README.md

 In your index.html file, create a div in the body that includes the following elements (header titles do not have to be identical, but this is a starting point):
 - img with an id like "visual" or another similar id
-- a header with "name:"
+- a header with "name:" in it's innerHTML
 - a header or p with the id "obj-name"
-- a header with "type:"
+- a header with "type:" in it's innerHTML
 - a p with the id "desc"

 Outside of the div you just made, create two buttons containing the text "left" and "right" respectively.
 As with some of the elements in the div, include an id for each one (i.e. "left-button" for the left one, and "right-button" for the one on the right.
 The buttons can either come before or after the div.)

 ## Part 3: Prepare the CSS file

 In your style.css file, create a simple CSS selector for the div element.
-For now, we can just select a border style.
+For now, let's set a border style of `solid`.

-Include the style.css file into your workspace, either by downloading the file or pasting the contents.

 ## Part 4: Prepare the JS file